 It is notable that the Z6 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the Z6 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the Z6 does not have a direct predecessor.
+Both the SX420 and the Z6 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the Z6 was followed by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.